 Whether your amputation was caused by one of the typical causes of amputation or by a rarer cause, the Houston personal injury attorneys at Mithoff Law are here to help.

 We have decades of experience handling a wide variety of amputation cases.
 We work tirelessly to hold negligent parties accountable and to serve our clients’ best interests.
-To request a free consultation, call us at 713-654-1122 or contact us online today.
+To request a free consultation, call us at 713-654-1122.

 For additional resources regarding financial assistance for amputee victims, we encourage you to visit the Amputee Coalition’s website.